×

-Brazilian Portuguese Grammar: 8 Essential Rules You Need to Know
+Brazilian Portuguese Grammar: 15 Essential Tips

-In this post, you’ll find eight essential Brazilian Portuguese grammar rules covering everything from using personal pronouns to adjective placement.
+Take a look at these 15 essential Brazilian Portuguese grammar rules covering everything from using personal pronouns to adjective placement.

 1. Understand Brazilian Personal Pronouns